 Okay, back to the bad run.
 My muscles were pretty tired after the barre workout.
 But, I didn’t think it’d be a problem with a run because the sore muscles must have been muscles I don’t use a lot, right?
 Or at least that’s what I told myself.

-So, Saturday I woke up and got ready to run.
+Saturday I woke up and got ready to run.
 I was dreading it before I even stepped out the door.
-My hamstrings were tight, but I didn’t really have DOMS, just a general tired-ness.
-My BRF wasn’t able to join me for the run, so I was looking at some lonely miles.
-(Can you tell how excited I was?)
-I haven’t gotten back in the routine of bringing water with me on my runs, so I decided to bring some gels and run to the beach where I knew there’d be water fountains at my turn around point.
+My hamstrings were tight, nothing serious, just a general tiredness.
+My friend wasn’t able to join me for the run, so I was looking at some lonely miles.

 I headed out.
 My legs were tired from the start.
 My pace was slow and I just listened to my podcast and tuned everything out.
 My plan was 9 miles.
-An out and back route so I couldn’t change my mind halfway through.
 I had to stop twice in the first half to use the bathroom which never happens and I was annoyed from the start that was just making it all take longer.
-I made it eventually to the turnaround and ate my chews and had some water and then headed home.

 Nothing about the run was painful, it was just long and slow and boring and tedious and not fun.
 I distracted myself a little bit with people and dog watching at the beach.
 But, that only lasts so long.

-My BRF is able to join me this weekend.
+My running friend is able to join me this weekend.
 I know that my planned 10 miler isn’t going to happen.
-I think I might go for 2-3 on my own and then join her for 2 more (she’s been sick and is up for 2 miles).
+I think I might go for 2-3 on my own and then join her for 2 more.
 That sounds much more pleasant.
 I was hoping to hit a 10 miler before Ragnar.
-I know it’s still 5 weeks away, but March is so busy, I’m planning to do split runs on the weekend and probably no super long runs.
+I know it’s still 5 weeks away, but March is so busy, I’m planning to do split runs on the weekend and probably no long runs.
 I think I need to stick to a place where running is fun and not worry about the distance.
 Oh and to not try out any new workouts before then.

 Have you tried a barre fitness class?
 I’d love some advice on bouncing back from a horrible run?
 Do I just give it time?